wunewww/clash-docker/README.md

 This will build Clash locally (for AMD64), then run a Docker container.
-The container will automatically fetch [Clash rules](https://github.com/Loyalsoldier/clash-rules), adapt the rules for Clash (GPL version), and run Clash on port 7890.
+The container will automatically fetch [Clash rules](https://github.com/Loyalsoldier/clash-rules), adapt the rules for Clash (GPL version), and run Clash at port 7890.

 After the config.yaml has been generated, you could add your rules to it.